teenager using laptop anonymous cloud storage

 2. Secure Transfer: The scrambled file travels to AnonVault’s servers.

 3. Encrypted Storage: The file remains scrambled on their servers.
 Because they never see your password, they have no way to unscramble it.
-This is the “zero-knowledge” part—they have zero knowledge of your data.
+Here’s the “zero-knowledge” part—they have zero knowledge of your data.

 4. Decryption by Recipient: When you share a link, only someone with the password can unscramble the file back into its original form on their own device.